blakekjohnson/dotdev/posts/hobbies.md

 about what I do for work.
 For some reason I feel as though the things I do in my spare time from the first list aren't "valid" enough to share.
 As if I have to pass some threshold of _success_ or **frequency** to call them a hobby.
-At the end of the day there is no right or wrong, as long as they give me joy and I should proudly claim my hobbies.
+At the end of the day there is no right or wrong, as long as they give me joy I should proudly claim my hobbies.